 Unhappy with the country's lack of progress, reformist politicians set out to replace the government with new leadership in 1986.

 A series of free-market reforms were implemented, designed to make Vietnam more competitive in the 21st Century, and by all accounts, it's working.

-A visually stunning country overflowing with interesting things to see and do, Vietnam accomodates over three million international tourists annually.
+A visually stunning country overflowing with interesting things to see and do, Vietnam accommodates over three million international tourists annually.

-Saigon, Hanoi, the coastal regions of Nha Trang and Ha Long Bay, as well as the Marble Mountains are popular destinatations.
+Saigon, Hanoi, the coastal regions of Nha Trang and Ha Long Bay, as well as the Marble Mountains are popular destinations.